Gio.Application

 READABLE, WRITABLE

-Time (ms) to stay alive after becoming idle
+Time (in milliseconds) to stay alive after becoming idle.

 Gio.Application.props.is_busy